-Information about the GLI Fiduciary Net Position and HIC Plan Data are available in the separately issued VRS 2021 Annual Comprehensive Financial Report.
-A copy of the 2021 VRS Annual Report may be downloaded from the VRS website at varetire.org/pdf/publications/2021-annual-report.pdf, or by writing to the System's Chief Financial Officer at P.O.
+Information about the VRS Political Subdivision Health Insurance Credit Program and Group Life Insurance Program's Fiduciary Net Position are available in the separately issued VRS 2022 Annual Comprehensive Financial Report.
+A copy of the 2022 VRS Annual Report may be downloaded from the VRS website at varetire.org/pdf/publications/2022-annual-report.pdf, or by writing to the System's Chief Financial Officer at P.O.
 Box 2500, Richmond, VA 23218-2500.